Association of Leaders in Volunteer Engagement

 more info...

 Join your peers for discussions for those who manage food banks, hunger organizations, or nutrition programs.
-This COP will meet Quarterly, on the first Tuesday @ 3 PM Eastern.
+This COP will meet Monthly on the first Tuesday @ 3 PM Eastern.
 See dates below.

 *note* When you register, you will be automatically be registered for all the future COP dates (listed below) and monthly reminders will be sent - the COP will use the same zoom link.